Find Affordable College Courses

 Read More…

-Out of the 14 schools in Nebraska that were part of this year’s ranking, Nebraska Wesleyan University landed the # 2 spot on the list.
-Located in the city of Lincoln, NWU is a private not-for-profit college with a small student population.
+The excellent master’s degree programs at Nebraska Wesleyan University helped the school earn the #2 place on this year’s ranking of the best value health professions schools in Nebraska.
+Located in the large city of Lincoln, NWU is a private not-for-profit college with a small student population.

 In-state tuition fees for graduate students at NWU are $7,580 per year.

-Full Health Professions at Nebraska Wesleyan University Report
+Read full report on Health Professions at Nebraska Wesleyan University

 You’ll join some of the best and brightest minds around you if you attend University of Nebraska - Lincoln.
 The school came in at #3 on this year’s Best Value Health Professions Master’s Degree Schools in Nebraska list.
 UNL is a fairly large public school located in the city of Lincoln.